 This is for working families entitled to Working Tax Credit or Universal Credit, who work 16 hours a week or more.
 You may be able to claim up to 85% of your eligible childcare costs for children under 16.

 To see if you are eligible, log on to www.childcarechoices.gov.uk

 Help when studying

-If you are studying there may be help from Care to Learn if you are in 6th form or in school, through your college if you are in further education or through the Childcare Grant Scheme if you are in higher education.
-Again log on to www.childcarechoices.gov.uk for more information.
+If you are studying there may be help from Care to Learn if you are in sixth form or in school, through your college if you are in further education or through the Childcare Grant Scheme if you are in higher education.
+Log on to www.childcarechoices.gov.uk for more information.